Constitution of the Undergraduate Faculty of Newcomb-Tulane College of Tulane University

 All representatives and members of committees shall be subject to recall.
 Recall procedures can be initiated by a written petition of one-quarter of the voting members of the faculty to the Executive Committee.
-Recall requires a majority vote on a mail ballot.
+Recall requires a majority vote on a mail or electronic ballot.
 Following a recall, ordinary procedures shall be used to fill the vacancy for the unexpired term as soon as feasible.

 This constitution may be amended by two-thirds of those members present and voting at a meeting of the faculty, provided that the amendment has been proposed in writing at a previous meeting of the faculty, held at least one week before.
 Amendments shall be recommended through the president to the board of administrators at its regular or Executive Committee Meeting.
 Amendments shall take effect after ninety days of their passing unless an objection is received from the president.

 - The faculty may vote to invite non-members to a particular meeting.
 The motion to invite shall stipulate whether the non-member has the privilege of the floor.